RonaldAllanRivera/book-reader/README.md

 - A copy of `config.yaml` is available in the **same folder** as `book-reader-gui.exe`, or in the original project root.
 - A copy of your `.env` file (with `OPENAI_API_KEY`, `SLZ_BASE_URL`, etc.) is available in the same folder as the executable (or in a parent directory where `python-dotenv` can find it).
+  - A `book.ico` icon file (for the book icon) is present in the project root when you run PyInstaller, so `--icon book.ico` can be resolved.

 Then you can double-click `book-reader-gui.exe` in Explorer, or run it from a terminal: